equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 barriers to acting in their local democracy.
 I was impressed by a few councillors who spoke for the public’s right to know and direct their council.
-I think I'll head back this month and see what else I can learn.
+I think I’ll head back this month and see what else I can learn.